Anand Murugesan

 Associate Professor of Economics

-Affiliate Faculty: Social Mind Center and Democracy Institute
+Affiliate Faculty: Democracy Institute and Social Mind Center

 Senior Fellow, Institute of Advanced Studies Vienna (Insights Austria)